Hi! I'm Jason. I'm a photographer and visual storyteller born and raised in the foggy hills of San Francisco.

 I’m proud to say that I’ve traveled a good bunch for the purpose of self-discovery and growth.
 I lived in Taiwan for over a year without any prior knowledge of Chinese.
 I did a solo backpacking trip across Europe for six months and volunteered on organic farms.
 I even made it down to Africa and bungee jumped over the Zambezi River.
 Nothing has opened up my mind and heart more than my adventures around the world, and I am grateful that it has made me a better person.

-My other interests include snowy plovers (the drink, the birds are cute though), Hall & Oates, and tacos.
+My other interests include coffee, physical fitness, and anything from studio ghibli.
 If left to wander, you’d probably find me at Green Apple Books, eating an egg tart, or at the beach watching the sunset.
 I believe the best things in life come when you face your fears, accept others for who they are, and do good work that comes from the heart.

 + 415 513 8870